- Become a Lawyer

 Decision

-Following the review, the Executive Director or delegate will provide a written decision clearly outlining their decision regarding the applicant’s Section 37(4) application.
-This decision may waive or modify some or all membership requirements or the application may be denied.
-The applicant will receive written reasons for the decision via email.
-Please note that decisions are confidential and should not be shared or posted online
+Following the review of an application, the Executive Director or delegate will provide a written decision clearly outlining the reasons for the decision.
+The applicant will receive the written decision via email.
+Please note that decisions are confidential and should not be shared or posted online.

 Following the decision, the applicant must advise their principal as well as CPLED prior to successfully applying for enrolment.